Have you ever asked yourself how to become a business development director? We collected some wisdom from the field to help you out!

 A younger me would have ignored that timing heads-up and hammered his mobile and pushed him into a meeting for the sake of a date in the diary.
 I resisted that temptation and instead checked in with him every few weeks with a relevant piece of content to steer the conversation and add value to the interaction.
 When the timing was right, his colleague came inbound to me with an RFP.

-Last considerations on how to become a business development director
+Last consideration on how to become a business development director

 A career in business development and the path to business development director is varied, to say the least!
 Stick close to people you can learn from and never say no to an opportunity (for yourself or your company).